yudan121/ANCHOR/reproduce/README.md

 <dataset>/data/marker_tree.json
 ```

 The marker trees are included in this repository.
-The `.h5ad` files and optional totalVI initialization models are not tracked by GitHub and will be distributed separately through Zenodo.
-Zenodo DOI: **coming soon**.
+The `.h5ad` files are not tracked by GitHub and are distributed separately through Zenodo.

 ## Common environment variables